oxesb/freedroidRPG/doc/tools/cmdlineref.md

  Display resolution is stored in the settings file and recalled on each game start.\n
 \n
 <strong>[-d *X* | --debug=<em>X</em>]</strong>\n
-Option will set verbosity of debug ouput the game will produce in the console during execution.
+Option will set verbosity of debug output the game will produce in the console during execution.
 *X* is an integer value ranging from 1(default value) to 5.
 Debug verbosity is not persistent between restarts as it is not stored in game settings file.\n
 \n